-Administration When a company goes into administration, it is usually because it has fallen into financial difficulties, so an administrator is called in to run the company to see whether the company can continue or be sold so that new owners can turn the company around.
-If it can't then the company will be closed down and the assets sold to cover its financial responsibilities.
+Administration When a company falls into financial difficulties.
+An administrator is called in to assess the company’s viability.
+Either the company can continue, new owners can be found to turn the company around, or the company will be closed so that any assets can be sold to cover its financial responsibilities.

-Administrator A person who acts as a controller of the company when a firm goes into administration.
-All company actions must go through the administrator and the administrator has overriding control over the whole business.
-He is appointed by the Court.
+Administrator A person, a licensed insolvency practitioner, who overriding control of the company when a firm goes into administration.
+He or she is appointed by the court.

-AGM An Annual General Meeting where the shareholders voice any issues and directors, give information of the past year and forecasts for the future, they also vote on any changes that are eligible to be made within the meeting, i.e. change of auditors and directors.
-This MUST be held every year.
-Does your company do this?
+Annual General Meeting A yearly meeting, where shareholders and directors voice any issues and the directors give information regarding the past year and forecasts for the future.
+They also vote on any changes that are eligible to be made within the meeting, i.e. change of auditors and directors.

-Arrears A term used when you have not paid invoices/made payments on debts and has built up and needs to be paid, if you do not pay the debt holder may take action to claim the money back.
+Arrears A term used when you have not paid invoices or debts.
+If you do not pay, the debt holder may take action to claim the money back.

-Asset An asset is something which you own that holds value should you come to sell it, i.e. a house or stock etc
+Asset Something which you own that holds value should you come to sell it, i.e. a house or stock etc

-Bankruptcy An option that can be used if a person cannot pay their debts as and when they fall due, or they owe more than they own.
-This causes you to lose control of your assets and cannot be a company director for the period of the bankruptcy ban period.
-Bankruptcy also adversely affects your credit rating.
+Bankruptcy An option that can be used if a person cannot pay their debts as and when they fall due, or if they owe more than they own.
+Bankruptcy causes the debtor to lose control of their assets and can adversely affect their credit rating.

-Companies House This is where ALL Ltd and PLCs are registered, they store all information and make this info available to the public i.e. accounts, directors.
-Companies House also act to incorporate and dissolve companies
+Companies House This is where ALL Ltd and PLCs are registered.
+Here all information is stored and made available to the public i.e. accounts, directors.
+Companies House also act to incorporate and dissolve companies.

-Creditors A company or persons who owe money to another company for services provided.
-Creditors are classed as liabilities as it is money outstanding
+Creditors A company or person who owes money to another company for services provided.
+Creditors are classed as liabilities (as it is money outstanding).

-Creditors petition (bankruptcy) Creditors can petition for a debtor to be made bankrupt if an individual creditor is owed more than £750.
-Alternatively, creditors can join together to meet the £750 requirement.
-Proceedings normally take place at the debtors local county court with bankruptcy jurisdiction.
+Creditors Petition Creditors can petition for a debtor to be made bankrupt if an individual creditor (or when creditors merge) is owed more than £750.
 Creditors can only ask for someone to be made bankrupt if: the debt is unsecured; and for a fixed sum which the debtor appears unable to pay.

-CVA A Company Voluntary Arrangement: Where a company is in an insolvent position a CVA may be used in order to set up a deal where a percentage of the debt is paid over a period time in order to ease the current cash flow problems and pressure on the directors.
+Company Voluntary Arrangement (CVA) An insolvency mechanism for a struggling company.
+A deal may be set up, for a percentage of the debt to be paid over a period of time, to ease current cash flow problems and pressure on the directors.
 This allows the directors to focus on improving the business.